pelicanmapping/OSGeoLive-doc/en/overview/osgearth_overview.rst

 osgEarth
 ================================================================================

-Terrain rendering toolkit
+3D Maps Made Easy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-osgEarth is a scalable terrain rendering toolkit for OpenSceneGraph_ (OSG), an open source, high performance, 3D graphics toolkit.
-Just create a simple XML file, point it at your imagery, elevation, and vector data, load it into your favorite OSG application, and go!
-osgEarth supports all kinds of data and comes with lots of examples to help you get up and running quickly and easily.
+osgEarth is a geospatial SDK and 3D mapping toolkit for OpenSceneGraph_ (OSG) applications.
+Just create a simple XML file, point it at your imagery, elevation, and vector data, load it into your favorite OSG application, and go! osgEarth supports all kinds of data and comes with lots of examples to help you get up and running quickly and easily.

 .. _OpenSceneGraph: http://www.openscenegraph.org/